-The Corporation is provided with regular and timely information on the overall financial performance of the Group together with other information such as performance against funding targets, proposed capital expenditure, quality matters and personnel related matters such as health and safety and environmental issues.
+The Corporation is provided with regular and timely information on the overall financial performance of the group together with other information such as performance against funding targets, proposed capital expenditure, quality matters and personnel related matters such as health and safety and environmental issues.
 The Corporation meets seven times in each year.

 The Corporation conducts its business through a number of committees.
 Each committee has terms of reference, which have been approved by the Corporation.
 These committees are 'Remuneration', 'Search and Governance' and 'Audit and Risk'.
+A curriculum 'Quality and Relevance' committee is being introduced in 2024/25.
 Full minutes of all meetings, except those deemed to be confidential by the Corporation, are available on the college website at www.activatelearning.ac.uk or from the Clerk to the Corporation at:

-Activate Learning Oxpens Road, Oxford, OX1 1SA The Clerk to the Corporation maintains a register of financial and personal interests of the Governors.
+Activate Learning, Oxpens Road, Oxford, OX1 1SA

+The Clerk to the Corporation maintains a register of financial and personal interests of the Governors.
 The register is available for inspection at the above address.

-All members are able to take independent professional advice in furtherance of their duties at the Group's expense and have access to the Clerk to the Corporation, who is responsible to the Board for ensuring that all applicable procedures and regulations are complied with.
+All members can take independent professional advice in furtherance of their duties at the group's expense and have access to the Clerk to the Corporation, who is responsible to the Board for ensuring that all applicable procedures and regulations are complied with.
 The appointment, evaluation and removal of the Clerk are matters for the Corporation as a whole.